Varicose veins don't always need treatment. If your varicose veins aren't causing you discomfort, you may not need to have treatment.

 If endothermal ablation treatment is unsuitable for you, you'll usually be offered a treatment called sclerotherapy instead.

 After sclerotherapy, your varicose veins should begin to fade after a few weeks as stronger veins take over the role of the damaged vein, which is no longer filled with blood.
-You may require treatment more than once before the vein fades, and there is a chance the vein may reappear.
+You may require treatment more than once before the vein fades, and there's a chance the vein may reappear.

 Although sclerotherapy has proven to be effective, it's not yet known how effective foam sclerotherapy is in the long term.
 NICE found, on average, the treatment was effective in 84 out of 100 cases.
 However, in one study, the varicose veins returned in more than half of those treated.